austinw1995/magnific-llm-evals/README.md

 customer_provider_2 = GroqProvider(config=customer_config_2)
 ```

-For each provider, the following models are supported:

-- OpenAIProvider: gpt-4o, gpt-4o-mini, gpt-3.5-turbo-0125, o1, o1-mini, o3-mini
-- AnthropicProvider: claude-3-5-sonnet-20241022, claude-3-5-haiku-20241022, claude-3-opus-20240229, claude-3-sonnet-20240229, claude-3-haiku-20240307
-- TogetherAIProvider: meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo, meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo, meta-llama/Meta-Llama-3.1-405B-Instruct-Turbo, meta-llama/Llama-3.3-70B-Instruct-Turbo, mistralai/Mixtral-8x7B-Instruct-v0.1, mistralai/Mistral-7B-Instruct-v0.1, Qwen/Qwen2.5-7B-Instruct-Turbo, Qwen/Qwen2.5-72B-Instruct-Turbo
-- GroqProvider: qwen-2.5-32b, deepseek-r1-distill-qwen-32b, deepseek-r1-distill-llama-70b, llama-3.3-70b-versatile, llama-3.1-8b-instant, mixtral-8x7b-32768, gemma2-9b-it
-- DeepSeekProvider: deepseek-chat, deepseek-reasoner
-- CerebrasProvider: llama3.1-8b, llama-3.3-70b, DeepSeek-R1-Distill-Llama-70B
-- XAIProvider: xgrok-2-latest
-- GeminiProvider: gemini-2.0-flash, gemini-2.0-flash-lite-preview-02-05, gemini-1.5-flash, gemini-1.5-flash-8b, gemini-1.5-pro

 To instantiate a list of conversations, use the LLMConversation class.
-1. service_provider is the provider for the service agent.
-2. customer_provider is the provider for the customer agent.
-3. type is the type of conversation, either "inbound" or "outbound", where inbound is the customer calling in and outbound is the service agent calling out.
+1. type is the type of conversation, either "inbound" or "outbound", inbound is the customer calling in and outbound is the service agent calling out.
-4. first_message is the first message in the conversation by the caller.
+2. first_message is the first message in the conversation by the caller.
-5. evaluations is a list of custom evaluations to be performed on the conversation, where name is the name of the evaluation and prompt is the prompt/criteria for the evaluation.
+3. evaluations is a list of user defined evaluations to be performed on the conversation, customize the name of the evaluation and prompt, which specifies the evaluation criteria.

 ```
 conversations = [
         LLMConversation(
-            service_provider=service_provider_1,
-            customer_provider=customer_provider_1,
+            service_provider=OpenAIProvider(config=service_config_1),
+            customer_provider=GeminiProvider(config=customer_config_1),
             type="inbound",
             first_message="Hi, what's on the menu today?",
             evaluations=[